JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-correlation.png)

 The correlation scope shows the correlation between the incoming signal and some predefined data.
-It is helpful in finding the precise start of the (relevant) data in the input stream.
+Correlation is helpful in finding the precise start of the (relevant) data in the input stream.
 The picture shows that the signal from more than one transmitter is received.
 If the distance to the current transmitter is known, the display shows the estimated distances - from the receiver location - to the other peaks as well.